ved-sharma/Sleep-computer-with-a-single-click/README.md

-🖰 This is a single-click option to put your Windows computer to sleep.
+- This is a single-click 🖰 option to put your Windows computer to sleep
-💤 You press an icon docked to your taskbar and your computer goes to sleep.
+- You press an icon docked to your taskbar and your computer goes to sleep 💤
-🖳 Tested on a Windows 7 computer
+- Tested on a Windows 7 computer 🖳

 ### Step 1: PowerShell Script
 Following is the powershell script ([original source](https://superuser.com/questions/39584/what-is-the-command-to-use-to-put-your-computer-to-sleep-not-hibernate)) for making computer to sleep: